JetBrains/MPS-extensions/docs/extensions/model-merger.md

 #### Partial Specification

 A partial merge specification is a specification that does not include all properties, children or references of a concept.
 It reuses other complete or partial merge specifications.
-For instance, inherited through the configuration for the base concept or by specifications of the implementing interfaces.
+For instance, inherited through the specification for the base concept or by specifications of the implementing interfaces.
 A partial merge specification can override parts of the inherited specifications just like a complete specification can do.
 A partial merge specification must at least contain all the properties, children and references directly defined on the concept or interface it is specifying for.

 ## Merge Specification Composition at Runtime